rubyforgood/rubyforgood.org/readme.md

 reach out to @meg-gutshall via the
 [Ruby for Good Slack](https://rubyforgood.herokuapp.com/).

-When submitting your pull request, please submit to the `dev` branch as this is our working branch.
+When submitting your pull request, please submit to the `main` branch.

 ## Getting Started